 It’s proper to hold your chin high and make eye contact with everyone and drink before you eat.
 It is considered to be polite, friendly, and apparently can bring good luck.
 If you’re lucky enough to dine with an Italian, make sure to cheers them with eye contact.
-Saluti!

-Enjoy the vino
+Enjoy the Vino

-Speaking of alcohol, in Italy, good wine can be had for a great price.
+Speaking of alcohol, in Italy, good wine can be had at a great price.
 Drinking wine is a way of life and is often had with every meal at home and out to eat with friends and family.

 I recommend walking a few streets back from the main attraction to find more affordable and perhaps more authentic food.
 We also love to do a bit of research online to find some good places we can pick from for the day.

 I’ve said it before and I’ll say it again – the best pizza we’ve ever had was in Naples.
 Gino Sorbillo‘s is well known in Naples for revolutionizing pizza and thankfully his pizza shop has begun to expand with one near the Duomo in Milan.

 Go to Venice

 However, its beauty has also brought in hoards of tourists over the years.
 They descend on the city like a swarm of locusts in the summer months.
 Then mix in a sinking city prone to flood and a sewage system that is centuries old.
 It’s easy to see why Venice can also be a nightmare for some people.

 The key is to head there in the offseason when crowds are low and acqua alta hasn’t hit.
 Another strategy is to stay on the outer islands or even Murano.
 We’ve traveled to Venice around Christmas and in mid-February, both times were fabulous experiences and trips.
 We can’t recommend seeing the city for yourself enough.

-Get off the mainland
+Get Off the Mainland

-Sicily and Capri may be the most well known Italian islands, but there are many others to consider visiting in Italy.
+Sicily and Capri may be the most well-known Italian islands, but there are many others to consider visiting in Italy.
 Sardinia, Stromboli, and Ischia are just a few waiting to be explored.
 Here’s a great Italian itinerary for beginners.

-Find the best gelato
+Find the Best Gelato

 Read your reviews online, and be sure to test out a few different shops.
 When you find the best, you will know.
-Our favorite gelato in Italy was in Florence at Gelateria Della Passera.
+Our favorite gelato in Italy is in Florence at Gelateria Della Passera.

+One of the most important travel tips for Italy is to learn about riposo.
 Like siesta in Spain, Italians also take a break in the middle of the day.
 Riposo is Italy’s midday siesta.
 From 1-4 p.m. you can expect to find many shops and restaurants closed.
-Italians like to take time in the afternoon to go home, have lunch, and relax with family before heading back out to do business.
+Even grocery stores take riposo, and as a tourist it can get a bit annoying if you’re not prepared.

-Prepare for Italian sized cars
+Prepare for Italian Sized Cars